Safe Medication Administration: How Many Rights Are There?

 In nursing school we all learned the five basic rights of medication administration.
 Over time, and with increasing number of lawsuits and medical errors, it seems as though many facilities have added additional unofficial "rights" to the safe administration of medications.
 Is this helping or hindering compliance?

 More than 1.5 million preventable adverse drug events occur annually in the United States, according to Joint Commission statistics.
-Of the 1.5 million adverse events, 400,000 events occur annual in U.S hospitals, representing $3.5 billion additional healthcare costs.
+Of the 1.5 million adverse events, 400,000 events occur annually in U.S hospitals, representing $3.5 billion additional healthcare costs.
 In an effort to reduce adverse medication events, nursing organizations have promoted the 5 Rights of Medication Administration.
-The classic 5 Rights of Medication Administration are: right client , right dose, right drug, right route and right time.
+The classic 5 Rights of Medication Administration are: right client , right dose, right drug, right route and the right time.

 Over the years, new technology has flooded the healthcare market, touting electronic solutions to virtually eliminate medication errors.
 These electronic solutions include electronic orders and charting, bar coding to match patients with medical records and orders and computerized medication distribution.
 Yet the medication error rate remains high.
 This reinforces the need for a “human factor” to monitor the plethora of automation in the healthcare work environment.
 Nurses provide an invaluable safety check for patients and in that effort, the 5 Rights of Medication Administration has continued to expand.